birdBureau/godotTemplate/README.md

 # godotTemplate
 Git-friendly Godot template.
-Import this project, and version control should be a snap!
+Drag and drop a Godot project into this repo, and version control should be a snap!